 In February 2016, the FASB issued ASUNo.
 2016-02, Leases (Topic 842).
 In July 2018, the FASB issued ASUNo.
-2018-10, Codification Improvements to Topic 842, Leases, which provides clarification to ASUNo.
-2016-02.
+2018-10, Codification Improvements to Topic 842, Leases, which provides clarification to ASU No. 2016-02.
 These ASUs require an entity to recognize a lease liability and a ROU asset in the balance sheets for leases with lease terms of more than 12 months.
 Lessor accounting is largely unchanged, while lessees will no longer be provided with a source of off-balance-sheet financing.
 This guidance is effective for fiscal years beginning after December 15, 2021, and for interim periods within fiscal years beginning after December 15, 2022.
-In July 2018, the FASB issued ASU No. 2018-11, Leases (Topic 842): Targeted Improvements, which allows entities to elect a modified retrospective transition method where entities may continue to apply the existing lease guidance during the comparative periods and apply the new lease requirements through a cumulative effect adjustment in the period of adoptions rather than in the adoption of this standard.
+In July 2018, the FASB issued ASU No. 2018-11, Leases (Topic 842): Targeted Improvements, which allows entities to elect a modified retrospective transition method where entities may continue to apply the existing lease guidance during the comparative periods and apply the new lease requirements through a cumulative effect adjustment in the period of adoptions rather than in the earliest period presented.
+The Company expects to recognize a right-of-use asset and corresponding lease liabilities for its lease arrangements upon the adoption of this standard.